 10. Do You need financial aid?

 Always ask the school about financial aid early on in the school selection process.
 Complete your PFS and gather all the documentation.
-Complete this task several months before the admissions deadlines.
-Depending on the school,s financial aid pool and your need you will likely be pleasantly surprised at the financial aid package which the schools offer.
+Complete this task several months before the admissions deadline.
+Depending on the school s financial aid pool and your need, you will likely be pleasantly surprised at the financial aid package which the schools offer.

 This video offers expert advice about financial aid in private schools.

 11. Your child receives low scores on his SSAT?

-If you have made sure that your child prepared thoroughly for the SSAT, you will know what kind of scores he is capable of.
+If you have ensured that your child prepared thoroughly for the SSAT, you will know what kind of scores he can.
 Start SSAT preparation at least six months before the test date.
 Buy lots of practice tests and have him work them without distraction.
 The final preparation consists of working a test or two to the clock.
-That way the actual test will be much less nerve-wracking.
+That way, the actual test will be much less nerve-wracking.

 12. Your child is homesick?

 13. Your child wants to bring home a classmate or two?

-We lived about 10 miles from eldest daughter's boarding school.
-So a couple of times a month our home rang with peals of teenage laughter.
+We lived about 10 miles from my eldest daughter's boarding school.
+So a couple of times a month, our home rang with peals of teenage laughter.
 Much laundry was put through the washer and dryer.
-Plenty of tea, sodas and cookies were consumed.
+Plenty of tea, sodas, and cookies were consumed.
 Do it.
 Allow your child's friends to come to your home for a brief visit.
-After all you do want to see what kind of children she is hanging around with, right?
+After all, you want to see what kind of children she is hanging around with, right?

-14. You realize that all of the schools on your short list are real stretches?
+14. Do You realize that all of the schools on your shortlist are real stretches?